No products in the cart.

 Considering that this plant’s leaves are large, we know that it would require a high amount of light.
 The foliage is broad and would certainly absorb more sunlight.
 So, try to find the brightest spot at home.
 If you have none, the other choice is to put it somewhere outdoors and make sure the area is partially shaded to avoid direct exposure to sunlight.

 However, inasmuch as it loves plenty of light, it wouldn’t like prolonged exposure to direct sunlight.
 Provide partial shade during the hottest part of the day, especially during summer.
 This is to prevent leaf scorching.

 You’d know when the plant is happy with the current light condition.
 Happy cigar plants would have bright, and vibrant green color leaves.

 Part of your care for calathea includes providing the temperature that’s most preferred by the plant.
 This one is tropical so it would naturally thrive in warmer climates.
 A temperature range between 65°F to 80°F, or about 18°C to 27°C is always best.

 Lower than 60°F (15.56°C), your cigar calathea will suffer from frost damage outdoors.
-Obviously, this plant wouldn’t stand winter too.
-If your location’s temperature goes really low, the best thing to do is keep your calathea indoor.
+Obviously, this outdoor plant wouldn’t stand winter too.
+If your location’s temperature goes really low, the best thing to do is keep your calathea indoors.
 Better safe than sorry.